Installation

 defp elixirc_paths(:test), do: ["app", "lib", "test/support"]

-defp elixirc_paths(_), do: ["app", "lib"]
+defp elixirc_paths(_env), do: ["app", "lib"]

-, etc., which many developers find cleaner than keeping everything in lib/
+This allows you to organize your code like app/pages/, app/components/, etc., which many developers find cleaner than keeping everything in lib/.

 Next Steps